hegerdes/homepage/content/blog/2025-10-gitlab-rootles-runner.md

 But how can you run jobs rootless and what about `docker build` jobs that need dind?

 ## Securing Docker & CI
 This can be mitigated by not running Docker as root at all.
-Rootless Docker used to be a pain but has become surprisingly easy on modern system.
+Rootless Docker used to be a pain but has become surprisingly easy on modern systems.
-Follow the instructions below to set it up:

 **NOTE:** The instructions are based on a Debian system but can be adapted to others.

-First install Docker normally as a root user following the official docs
+First install Docker according to the official docs:
 ```bash,linenos
 # Install pre-requirements and some extra packages
 sudo apt update